alestic/aws-git-backed-static-website/README.md

 domain's registrar and a Git repository URL for adding and updating the website content.

-Git repository event notifications are sent to an SNS topic and your provided email address is initially subscribed.
+CodeCommit Git repository event notifications are sent to an SNS topic and your provided email address is initially subscribed.

 Access logs for the website are stored in an S3 bucket.